(617) 469-4200 Office

 • Uncategorized

-Greater Boston Home Team is an award winning, independent, nationally recognized boutique brokerage, unaffiliated with any franchise or major brand name.
-We are high-touch, high-tech and highly interactive with our clients.
-Over 95% of our business has come by referral since 2003.
-We typically place in the top 10-15% of agents and teams in our market area.
+Since 1997, Greater Boston Home Team® has been an independent, award-winning boutique brokerage.
+We are high-touch, high-tech, and highly interactive with our clients.
+Today, over 95% of our business comes by referral.
+Our performance has been independently verified by Top Agent Network, placing us in the top 10% of real estate agents and teams in the Boston market.

-About Us
+About Us Talk With Us

 Greater Boston Home Team